-Inconvenient Behaviour
+Unsocial Behaviour

+Unsocial behaviours are defined as actions that are not sociable in the company of others, but not to the detriment of others.

-Behaviour that is not sociable in the company of others, but not to the detriment of others is defined as being inconvenient.
+Unsocial Behaviour Examples Response/Consequence Actions that are not sociable Not listening, rocking on a Praise positive behaviours from in the company of others, chair, talking out of turn, other learners but not to the detriment of calling out, talking/running Non verbal warning about others. when moving around the behaviour. school or lining up.
+Behaviour Log completed

-Inconvenient Behaviour Examples Response/Consequence Behaviour that is not Not listening, rocking on a Praise positive behaviours sociable in the company chair from other learners of others, but not to the Non verbal warning about detriment of others. behaviour.
-Behaviour Log completed Failure to respond to the above response will lead to an Educational Consequence - the learning, rehearsing or teaching so that the freedom can be returned e.g. completing tasks, rehearsing, assisting with repairs, educational opportunities, conversation and exploration
+Failure to respond to the above response will lead to an Educational Consequence - the learning, rehearsing or teaching so that the freedom can be returned e.g. completing tasks, rehearsing, assisting with repairs, educational opportunities, conversation and exploration